DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/09_alternative_ways_of_publishing.md

 ###Editors: Calibre
 <!-- Miriam: why is Calibre called an editor here?-->
-[Calibre](http://calibre-ebook.com) is a 'swiss army knife' for reading, converting, authoring and cataloging e-books.
+Calibre [^calibre] is a 'swiss army knife' for reading, converting, authoring and cataloging e-books.
 It is open source, runs on Windows, Mac OS X, and Linux (with identical graphical interfaces on all these platforms) and is under very active development with frequent version updates.
-We recommend it as a standard tool for all ebook publishers next to pandoc and consider it superior to (older) alternatives like [Sigil](http://code.google.com/p/sigil).
-The inexpensive commercial program [Jutoh](http://www.jutoh.com), which also runs on Windows, Mac OS X and Linux, is superior as an easy-to-use graphical editor for ebooks since it gives writers and editors a user interface similar to that of Microsoft Word.
+We recommend it as a standard tool for all ebook publishers next to pandoc and consider it superior to (older) alternatives like Sigil.[^Sigil] The inexpensive commercial program Jutoh[^Jutoh], which also runs on Windows, Mac OS X and Linux, is superior as an easy-to-use graphical editor for ebooks since it gives writers and editors a user interface similar to that of Microsoft Word.
 Jutoh is less powerful as a document converter and ebook database.

 Calibre can be used to: